Skip to content

 <CRITICAL>

-### Subagent Skill Invocation Verification
+### Subagent Skill Invocation Verification (MANDATORY)

 After dispatching ANY subagent that should invoke a skill:

-1. Check subagent output for skill invocation confirmation
+1. Check subagent output for skill invocation confirmation.

-2. Pattern match: output MUST contain "Launching skill: [skill-name]" or equivalent
+2. Pattern match: output MUST contain "Launching skill: [skill-name]" or equivalent.

 Anti-rationalization #9 (Self-Review Substitution) applies here.